valtimo-platform/valtimo-documentation/features/process/retry-cycle.md

 # Retry cycles for failed jobs

-Jobs can fail for different reasons, for example failing external services.
-Retry strategies deliver resilience against temporary outages and prevent incidents.
-Valtimo provides intelligent retry strategies, with built-in defaults that can be selectively overridden through configuration.
+Jobs can fail for different reasons, for example when external services fail.
+Retry strategies provide resilience against temporary outages and help avoid incidents.
+Valtimo includes intelligent retry strategies with sensible defaults, which can be selectively overridden through configuration.

 ### Available retry cycles